timelapseplus/VIEW-documentation/source/includes/_cameras.md

 Many Nikon cameras have the option of whether liveview displays the simulated exposure or not.
 If you are using the exposure menu or liveview via the app, you'll want to make sure the liveview display shows the exposure.
 On the D800, this is toggled by a button on the lower-left.
 On the D5100 and possible other older/lower-end models, it is not possible to simulate exposure with liveview.
 In this case, a test photo can be used via the smartphone app.

+Note: some VIEW devices would not connect to the Nikon D800/D800E until firmware version v1.7.5.
+Updating to v1.7.5 or newer will fix this.

 ## Panasonic

 Make sure the USB mode on the camera is set to PTP